-Winners: Who benefits from lower interest rates?
+Winners: Who benefits from recent BoC rate hold?

 Unexpected vet bills don’t have to break the bank